shakiyam/install-OracleDatabase/install-OracleDatabase11.2/README.md

 ### Oracle Database software ###

 Download Oracle Database 11g Release 2 (11.2.0.4) software from [My Oracle Support](https://support.oracle.com/).
-Then place downloaded files in the $MEDIA folder.
+Then place the downloaded files in the $MEDIA folder.
 (You can set the environment variable $MEDIA to any value you like.)

 * p13390677_112040_Linux-x86-64_1of7.zip
 * p13390677_112040_Linux-x86-64_2of7.zip